Personal loans have been around for a while, but online fintech lenders have reinvigorated this form of financing.

 When to get a personal loan

-Now you know how to get a personal loan, but under what circumstances should you get one?
+Now you know how to get a personal loan, but when might you want to get one?

 1. You're short on cash.
 If you’re hard-pressed and find yourself taking cash advances on a credit card, you’re probably paying sky-high interest rates.
 You’d be better off getting a loan.